iced-rs/iced/README.md

 Contributions are greatly appreciated!
 If you want to contribute, please read our [contributing guidelines] for more details.

 Feedback is also welcome!
-You can open an issue or, if you want to talk, come chat to our [Discord server].
-Moreover, you can find me (and a bunch of awesome folks) over the `#games-and-graphics` and `#gui-and-ui` channels in the [Rust Community Discord].
-I go by `lone_scientist#9554` there.
+You can open a discussion or come chat to our [Discord server].

 ## Sponsors